venkateshguptha42/Online-banking/Online-Banking-main/README.md

 >>>Number of transaction on each date.
 >>>List of customers with withdrawal amount more than 1 lakh.

+# Getting Started
+1.create the data frame using the SparkSession and load the data intoit.

+df = spark.read.csv("C:/Users/sidse/Downloads/big data course/ASSIGNMENTS/projects/Banking P2/loan.csv", inferSchema = True, header = True)
+df.printSchema()

+2.perform some use cases
+    use cases includes
+>>>number of people who have taken more than 1 lack loan
+>>>number of people with 2 or more returned cheques and are single
+>>>number of people with income greater than 60000 rupees

 # CONTRIBUTERS:
 1.Akhil
 2.Rajib